Christina Bertea

 • "Brushing up against each other, 1000 points of connection".
 Our physicality may be our common ground-- through touch we can find empathy for each other —regardless of how our mental constructs, ideologies, identities differ.

-• Humanure fertilizer bag invoking "poo pick-up" for thermophilic composting w yard/food waste in order to spread compost on rangeland, sparking carbon sequestration: Using our Poo to Save Our Butts!
+• Humanure fertilizer bag invoking "poo pick-up" for thermophilic composting w yard/food waste in order to spread compost on rangeland, sparking carbon sequestration.
+Mantra: Use Our Poo to Save Our Butts!

-• "Rainflower" playfully captures rain and directs it into a 55 gallon barrel for later use in a community garden.
+• "Rainflower" playfully captures rain and directs it into a barrel for later use in a community garden.
 Galvanized sheet metal and found parts.

-• "Condor Comes Back, Stepping Out of Forever--momentarily saved from extinction
+• "Condor Comes Back, Stepping Out of Forever" These magnificent birds have momentarily been saved from extinction.

 • "Madonna and Serpent: Bowing to the Earth's Healing Wisdom" -an alabaster reference/reverence to the serpent as an enduring symbol of vegetative life force energy.
 Early A.D. sculptures show a friendly serpent at Mary's feet.

 Sparking shifts in the collective’s consciousness is my passion.
-Perhaps it was the social psychology I studied at university, or my immersion in a plethora of weekend teach-ins in the Berkeley of 1967 when so many social movements were birthing, that inspired me to aspire to being a change agent through my own “works”.
+Perhaps it was the social psychology I studied or my immersion in weekend teach-ins in the Berkeley of 1967 (when so many social movements were birthing), that inspired me to aspire to being a change agent through my own “works”.

-I tested affirmative action to see if a trade union would allow women like me into an apprenticeship program (becoming the first female union plumbing apprentice in the state); embraced a shamanic, inspirited world view, modeling an antidote to capitalism’s heartless exploitation of a natural world stripped of spirit or sentience; demonstrated the viability of using alternative methods and materials to construct inner-city infill by designing and building a passive solar Rammed Earth cottage in urban Oakland; studied and implemented permaculture design principles; and became fluent in urgent water conservation strategies– promoting and installing greywater recycling and rainwater harvesting systems and homegrown composting toilets.
-A member of the Greywater Guerrillas, we morphed into the more presentable Greywater Action when, as stakeholders, we helped California craft a workable greywater code.
+I tested affirmative action to see if a trade union would allow women into an apprenticeship program (becoming the first female union plumbing apprentice in the state); embraced an inspirited shamanic world view, modeling an antidote to capitalism’s heartless exploitation of a natural world stripped of spirit or sentience; demonstrated the viability of using alternative methods and materials to construct inner-city infill by designing and building a passive solar Rammed Earth cottage in urban Oakland; studied and implemented permaculture design principles; and became fluent in urgent water conservation strategies– promoting and installing greywater recycling and rainwater harvesting systems and homegrown composting toilets.
+Formerly Greywater Guerrillas, we morphed into respectable Greywater Action when, as stakeholders, we helped California craft a workable greywater code.

-Giving expression and form to the spirit in stone was my art medium of choice for many years, subsidized by my plumbing contracting business.
-Eventually I tired of the art marketplace and committed to exploring how art itself could serve as a change agent.
+After working in glass and stone I tired of the art marketplace and committed to exploring how art itself could serve as a change agent.
 How does one push/nudge the edges of what is considered commonplace and acceptable to create a “new normal” of more sustainable behaviors?
-How does one engage (enchant?) the public, arousing enough curiosity to open folks to new ideas and options?
+How does one engage (enchant) the public, arousing enough curiosity to open folks to new ideas and options?
 How do we artists present sustainability as irresistibly imaginative and fun?

 For inspiration, meandering alongside the banks of a stream is my greatest pleasure; listening to the sounds of water moving, my preferred music.